Tmozovka/Dining-Philosopher-problem/README.md

 ### Solution

 1) A philosopher wants to eat and he asks for permission from the monitor(waiter)
-2) Waiter checks if both neighbors of the philosopher are not eating
+2) Waiter checks if both neighbors of the philosopher are not eating.
-  1. yes -> allow to eat.
-His neighbors must wait if they want to eat
+  Yes -> allow to eat.
+His neighbors must wait if they want to eat.
-  2. no -> wait
+  No -> wait.

 The solution is created with the help of condition variables and locks, that are implicit in the waiter-monitor